intel/gvk/README.md

  - Vulkan XML parsing utilities (used to keep the project up to date with the vk.xml)

 # Getting Started

-NOTE : Currently only Windows only, this limitation will be lifted very soon

 Ensure the following tools are installed...
  - [CMake](https://cmake.org/download/) v3.3+ (Make sure to select "Add to PATH" when prompted)
  - [Git](https://git-scm.com/)